lunarbase-ai/lunarbase-ai.github.io/docs/quickstart.md

 foo@bar:~$ git clone https://github.com/lunarbase-labs/lunarcore
 foo@bar:~$ cd lunarcore
 foo@bar:~$ poetry install
-foo@bar:~$ poetry run python lunarcore/app.py
+foo@bar:~$ poetry run lunarcore start
 ```

-The commands above will make Lunarverse's REST API available on all local interfaces and port `8088`.
+The commands above will make Lunarcore's REST API available on all local interfaces and port `8088`.
 To change these settings modify the corresponding lines in `[EXAMPLE].env` and rename the file to `.env`.
 Upon startup Lunarverse will load the environment from `.env` assuming such file exists.
 The default values for the required variables are in `[EXAMPLE].env`.
 These include:

 | Variable name | Default value| Description |